University Wiki Service

-Additional maintenance events (MySQL database and Operating System Upgrades) will also be scheduled and listed in the IT Maintenance Calendar page.
+Additional maintenance events (database and Operating System Upgrades) will also be scheduled and listed in the IT Maintenance Calendar page.

 Specific times are reliant upon service providers and will be published 5 business days prior on the IT Maintenance Calendar page.
 Service may be unavailable during these times to facilitate changes.

 Personal wiki spaces (based on EID) will be archived 6 months after departure from the university.